 Solution: A Risk Training Matrix

-The Risk Assessment module lets you quickly see who has received what training, when it took place and if it needs to be refreshed.
+The Risk Module lets you quickly see who has received what training, when it took place and if it needs to be refreshed.

 - Training matrix lets you schedule employees in for training on live risk assessments.